YaduAhuja/Code-Builder/README.md

 * To run code:
   * use shortcut `Ctrl+Alt+B`
   * or press `F1` and then Select/Type `Code Builder : Build & Run File`
-* To run code with IO Support:
+* To run code with IO Files :
   * use shortcut `Ctrl+Alt+K`
-  * or press `F1` and then Select/Type `Code Builder : Build & Run File with IO Support`
+  * or press `F1` and then Select/Type `Code Builder : Build and Run File with IO Files`
 * To Set Input File Path:
   * use shortcut `Ctrl+Alt+I`
   * or press `F1` and then Select/Type `Code Builder : Set Input File Path`